javalin/website/_posts/tutorials/2017-05-26-javalin-website-example.md

 but the basics are very simple, and only uses native Java.

 ## Rendering views
-Javalin has native support on the `Response` object for rendering templates.
+Javalin has native support on the `Context` object for rendering templates.
 Let's look at the login-page again:

 ~~~java